 Will my insurance pay for physical therapy?

-Sports Rehabilitation is proud to be a participating provider to most of the insurance plans in the Metro.
+Sports Rehabilitation is proud to be a participating provider to most of the insurance plans in the KC metro.
 We encourage all patients to check with your particular insurance carrier directly.
 Our administrative staff will verify your physical therapy benefits following your initial visit to determine visit limitations, co-pays and status of deductibles.

 Should I bring my insurance card on my first visit?